 The $1,000 bill’s history

-The Continental Congress—a body of delegates representing the thirteen colonies—began issuing paper money, which included the $1,000 bill, to help finance the Revolutionary War, said Matthew Wittmann, an assistant curator at the American Numismatic Society, an organization that studies coins and currency.
+The Continental Congress, a body of delegates representing the 13 colonies, began issuing paper money, which included the $1,000 bill, to help finance the Revolutionary War, said Matthew Wittmann, an assistant curator at the American Numismatic Society, an organization that studies coins and currency.

-But back then, it was only worth a fraction of that actual value, he added.
+But back then, it was only worth a fraction of that value, he added.

 “So this $1,000 note seems incredible, but what it reflects is actually how little paper dollars were valued,” Wittmann said.
 “It might only have been worth $20 in ‘real’ hard money at the time.”

-The U.S. government didn’t actually officially print $1,000 bills until the start of the Civil War, said Dennis Forgue, a numismatist who works at coin-dealing company Harlan J. Berk, Ltd.
+The U.S. government didn’t officially print $1,000 bills until the start of the Civil War, said Dennis Forgue, a numismatist who works at coin-dealing company Harlan J. Berk Ltd.